TobiWan1995/fsm-mcp-python-sdk/README.md

 The server inherits directly from `FastMCP` and maintains full protocol compatibility.
 It modifies the discovery and execution handlers to enforce state constraints.

 ### 1\.
+Client Independence

+**The state logic is entirely encapsulated within the server.**
+Clients do not require any custom FSM logic or dependencies.
+Any standard MCP-compliant client can be used.
+The system relies on standard protocol operations for discovery and notifications.

+When a state transition occurs, the server triggers standard notifications.
+The system fully supports notifications for **Tools**, **Resources**, and **Prompts** alike.
+The client simply re-fetches the relevant lists upon receipt, remaining unaware of the underlying state machine logic.

+### 2\.
 State-Aware Managers

 The SDK aggregates the native FastMCP managers into **State-Aware Managers**.
 These act as proxies, filtering access to **Tools**, **Prompts**, and **Resources** based on the current state configuration.

-### 2\.
+### 3\.
 Separation of Control Flow and Domain Context

 A key architectural distinction is made between the process and the data:

   * **The Automaton (FSM):** Controls the abstract control flow (Which actions are allowed?
 Where does success or failure lead?).
   * **The Lifespan Context:** Serves as domain-specific memory for concrete data (e.g., user inputs, counter variables, cart contents).

-    Both systems work synchronously: The FSM dictates availability, while the Context holds the data required for tool logic.
+Both systems work synchronously: The FSM dictates availability, while the Context holds the data required for logic.

-### 3\.
+### 4\.
 Degradation of Resource Templates

 Since a Deterministic Finite Automaton (DFA) requires a finite set of input symbols ($\Sigma$), dynamic **Resource Templates** (which match infinite URIs) cannot be exposed as variable symbols within the graph.

   * **Behavior:** The method `resources/templates/list` is disabled and raises an error to make this constraint explicit.
   * **Solution:** Templates are concretized into **static resources** within the automaton.
 A state references a specific, concrete URI (e.g., `greeting://alice`).
 The validator accepts this URI if a matching template is registered in the background to handle the request.

-### 4\.
+### 5\.
 Builder & Validation

 The state machine is defined declaratively via a **Fluent Interface**.
 Before the server starts, the system validates the graph for structural integrity, ensuring that:

   * An initial state exists.
   * Terminal states are reachable from the start.
   * The result space (Success/Error) is fully covered for all bound artifacts.

+## Future Research Directions

+The orchestration model presented here is based on a compact use case.
+Future applications could explore the intersection of MCP and State Machines in broader scenarios:

+  * **State-Specific Sampling:** Leveraging Server-Side Sampling to define specialized sampling configurations and system instructions *per state*.
+A state transition could trigger a dedicated sampling step that, upon success, transitions the automaton to the next state.
+  * **Human-in-the-Loop (Elicitation):** Critical transitions could be secured using MCP's Elicitation features.
+Instead of relying solely on model outputs, the system could require explicit user confirmation (Gating) to approve a state change.
+  * **Prompts as Event Triggers:** Investigating Prompts (both user-initiated and server-defined) as a distinct class of automaton events to trigger transitions, enabling new orchestration patterns.

 ## Installation